 How big can a single flower blossom be?
 The rare corpse flower of Indonesia can be up to three feet across, but there are far more fragrant and widely available giant flowers you can grow in your landscape.
-Assess your soil, light, and climate conditions, and then choose from 15 big blooms.Continue to 2 of 16 below.
+Assess your soil, light, and climate conditions, and then choose from 15 big blooms.

-Bush peonies with bomb-type flowers make a statement in the spring garden, but tree peonies can sport blooms up to ten inches across on woody stems that don't die back to the ground in winter.
-Tree peonies like the 'Mrs. Fry' variety pictured are slow to mature, but the spectacle of a five-foot tree peony with 50 blooms on it is worth the wait.
-Deeply divided foliage adds to the character of these plants.Continue to 3 of 16 below.
+Bush peonies with bomb-type flowers make a statement in the spring garden, but tree peonies can sport blooms up to ten inches across on woody stems that do not die back to the ground in winter.
+Tree peonies like the "Mrs. Fry" variety (pictured) are slow to mature, but the spectacle of a five-foot tree peony with 50 blooms on it is worth the wait.
+Deeply divided foliage adds to the character of these plants.

-Fiery red poppies that go by the moniker 'Goliath?'
+Fiery red poppies that go by the moniker "Goliath?"
 Yes, please.
 Oriental poppies send long tap roots into the soil, helping them establish a long life in your spring garden.
 Blooms in excess of seven inches in diameter are not unheard of on happy plants.
 How to pamper your poppies?
-Full sun and excellent drainage are the most important requirements for Oriental poppies.Continue to 4 of 16 below.
+Full sun and excellent drainage are the most important requirements for Oriental poppies.

 In the world of hydrangea hybridizing, the big blooms just keep getting better.
-Hydrangea arborescens 'Annabelle,' with its 12-inch flower heads, is still a stunning staple in many shade gardens.
-However, 'Incrediball' has increased in popularity, as it also blooms on new wood but its stems won't flop under the weight of rain soaked blooms.
-A sheltered site with some shade will help your hydrangeas shine throughout the growing season.Continue to 5 of 16 below.
+Hydrangea arborescens "Annabelle" has 12-inch flower heads that are a stunning staple in many shade gardens.
+However, "Incrediball" has increased in popularity, as it also blooms on new wood but its stems will not flop under the weight of rain-soaked blooms.
+A sheltered site with some shade will help your hydrangeas shine throughout the growing season.

 Giant Water Lily